danyfication/danyfication.github.io/README.md

 # danyfication.github.io
-a project wich i choose randomly what to put in it.
+a project which i choose randomly what to put in it.